- The New York State Science Learning Standards

-Standards, or Performance Expectations, require students to communicate their understanding within their community of learners, whether engaging in science discourse or writing.
+Standards, or Performance Expectations, require students to engage in developing Advanced Literacies for Academic Success in science.
+Students should constantly engage in learning science while learning to communicate their understanding within their community of learners, whether engaging in science discourse or writing.
 The development of literacy through science promotes that students read for understanding and gathering evidence; make their thinking visible through writing tasks, or articulate their ideas while engaging in student discussions.
-Tasks and practices developed for communication in science should be aligned with the NYS Next Generation ELA Standards.

-The development of literacy skills serves the achievement of science standards while
+The development of advanced literacy skills serves the achievement of science standards while

 - Organizing events and ideas to make sense of scientific theories